-Pausing for tea and cake in the Banqueting Hall they sat at a table staring up in the air open-mouthed.
+Pausing for tea and cake in the Banqueting Hall they sat at a table staring up in the air open-mouthed at the wooden beams.
 ‘I’d forgotten how impressive the ceiling was in here.’
 Said Jo.

 ‘Yeah but I bet you’ve forgotten the little bits that used to fall off it and land on your head during assembly!’ smiled Lisa.
 ‘I was forever trying to get them out of my hair!’